CiteGuard: Faithful Citation Attribution for LLMs via Retrieval-Augmented Validation

 Yee Man Choi1, Xuehang Guo2, Yi R. (May) Fung3, Qingyun Wang2

-1University of Waterloo 2College of William and Mary 3Hong Kong University of Science and Technology
+1University of Waterloo 2College of William and Mary 3University of Illinois Urbana-Champaign

 1ymchoi@uwaterloo.ca, 2{xguo15,qwang16}@wm.edu, 3yifung2@illinois.edu

-Paper Code BibTex
+Paper Code BibTeX

 Abstract